Select Language

 2.2 Mathematical Formulation

-The option value can be modeled using modified Black-Scholes equations accounting for mining-specific parameters:
+The value of a mining option can be expressed using modified Black-Scholes framework:

 3 ASIC Pricing Methodology